jonasbeltoft/aris-demo/README.md

 https://www.kaggle.com/datasets/abdallahwagih/books-dataset/

+Save data set in `data/data.csv`.
+The scraper saves images in `data/images/*.jpg`.

 I've chosen a dataset about books.
 The headers include author, title, thumbnail (link), rating, number of pages etc.

 I plan to show graphs of crossing some of the different columns, to maybe conclude on what genre/length/etc. might be most popular, based on rating.

 I'm going to fetch all the images and save them in the MongoDB locally, and serving them from there instead of as links, like they are in the original data. *Why? to make sure I demonstrate image storage & transfer.*

 ## Serving / Hosting